kohler/hotcrp/devel/apidoc/submissions.md

 * response ?+change_list [string]: Names of the fields the request attempted to modify.

-    New submissions list `pid` first. `change_list` reflects what the request *attempted* to change, so successful, failed, and dry-run requests can all return a nonempty list.
+    `change_list` reflects what the request *attempted* to change, so successful, failed, and dry-run requests can all return a nonempty list.
+If the submission is new, the `change_list` will begin with `"new"`.

 * response ?conflict boolean: True when the modification was rejected by an `if_unmodified_since` edit-conflict check.